jaelyntran/simple-calculator/README.md

 # simple-calculator

-This project involves developing a simple calculator application with a functional GUI using Python.
-The calculator will feature basic arithmetic operations, including addition, subtraction, multiplication, and division, along with a user-friendly interface.
+A basic calculator application that performs fundamental arithmetic operations—addition, subtraction, multiplication, and division—while also offers the ability to recall the last five calculation results within a user-friendly interface.

 Goals